bbenedict/bbenedict/100days.md

 ## day 64

-Made a quick seque to cypress.io to explore client side testing for a React app.
+Made a quick segue to cypress.io to explore client side testing for a React app.
 I suspect cypress.io will replace some of the other threads of learning I proposed as the start of this project.

 ## day 65